I’ve always wanted to share information on how we make the show, so here it is: all the equipment/software we use to record our show.

 Remote Audio Recording

-- We have the great fortune to be able to all be in the same room during recording.
-However, when we’re not together (usually due to Northeastern Ohio weather), we all record using Skype (that’s also how we do voice mails).
-Each host records their own mic output themselves using Audacity.
+- Now that we’re not recording in the same room anymore, Skype is a necessity.
+Each host records their own mic output themselves using Audacity or Adobe Audition.
 After recording, all the individually recorded tracks get edited together using Adobe Audition.